Information that all Chiropractors should know about auto claims

 The Patient’s insurance company is primarily interested in avoiding payment on the claim.
 PIP adjusters will look for reasons to deny payment – they have policies dictating that minimal damage to a vehicle equates to “no mechanism for injury.”
 Cost-saving measures are constantly being introduced to cut down on the amounts paid to providers.
 IMEs are requested for that reason.

-Third-Party (at fault) insurers look for any excuse to deny liability to avoid payment.
+The Third-Party (at fault) insurance company always looks for any excuse to deny liability in order to avoid payment.
 They also look for any justification to allocate a portion of the fault to the patient.
 Some insurance companies actually provide bonuses to adjusters for paying less than the true value of the claim.

 The Cold/Faceless/Brutal Truth